MIDI & MusicXML Player

-- Loop playback: enables custom loop section
+- Loop playback: enable a custom range

-The gear icon gives access to additional options:
+The gear button offers additional options:

-- MIDI input: for using external keyboards
+- MIDI input: to use keyboards

-- Play repeats: enables playback of repeat barlines
+- Play repeats: enables barline repeats

-The panel also displays:
+The panel also shows:

 - Elapsed time

-- Current measure and beat (e.g. 3.4 = measure 3, beat 4)
+- Measure number and internal beat (e.g., 3.4 = measure 3, beat 4)

-- Tempo (default: quarter note = 120)
+- Current tempo (default: quarter note = 120)

 ⏯️ Loop playback